mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 metadata file: The filenames should match what is shown in the header of the combined_wig (including pathnames, if present).

+Note: the Condition column should have a unique label for each distinct condition (the same label shared only among replicates).
+If there are attributes that distinguish the conditions (such as strain, treatment, etc), they could be included as additional columns (e.g. covariates).

 ::

   ID      Condition    Filename